 With the completion of upgrades at the Charlottetown Pollution Control Plant to secondary treatment, and completion of the separation of combined sewer in the Brighton area of Charlottetown, and as a continued effort to resolve the operational and environmental issues associated with combined sewer overflows, the City is proceeding with a project to separate the remaining combined sewer system within the Spring Park area.
 WSP has been awarded the consulting engineering services portion of the project.
-The project is divided into six distinct phases to be completed over a three year period (2012-2014).
+The project is divided into six distinct phases to be completed over a four year period (2012-2015).
 The drawing below provides an indication of the area included within this project.

 Originally implemented with the development of the Spring Park and Brighton neighborhoods, the City of Charlottetown’s combination sewer system was considered, at the time, to be a viable option for economically providing sanitary and storm drainage systems within newly developed areas of the City.
 This concept of servicing, although not considered an acceptable practice by today’s standards, was recognized, in the 1950’s and 60’s, throughout North America as a practical method to economical service the rapidly growing communities.
 The City of Charlottetown, like many of the communities practicing this method of service, soon learned that this practice was troublesome.